Ogger77/microservice-ticket/README.md

 ## Deployment

 This demo run on http.
-To pass by the unsafe check, type 'thisisunsafe' with Chrome browser Live demo-version is up on [Digital Oceans](http://www.vudo.store/)
+To pass by the unsafe check, type 'thisisunsafe' with Chrome browser.
+Live demo-version is up on [Digital Oceans](http://www.vudo.store/)

 ## Built With